aws-samples/aws-dataexchange-api-samples/providers/python/add-amazon-redshift-dataset/README.md

 The user needs the **AWSDataExchangeProviderFullAccess** IAM policy associated with your role/account.
 Find out more about IAM policies on AWS Data Exchange [here](https://docs.aws.amazon.com/data-exchange/latest/userguide/auth-access.html).

 The user should create an Amazon Redshift Datashare managed by ADX using Amazon Redshift serverless or RA3 provisioned clusters.
+The following are template queries that can be executed from your Redshift Query editor.
+You can learn more on how to create datashares managed by aws data exchange [here](https://docs.aws.amazon.com/redshift/latest/dg/adx-getting-started-producer.html).
 ```
-CREATE DATASHARE [datashare_name] SET PUBLICACCESSIBLE TRUE, MANAGEDBY ADX;
+CREATE DATASHARE [datashare_name] MANAGEDBY ADX;
 ALTER DATASHARE [datashare_name] ADD SCHEMA [schema]
 ALTER DATASHARE [datashare_name] ADD TABLE [table_name]
 ALTER DATASHARE [datashare_name] ADD FUNCTION [function_name]